prometheusresearch/baseline-codebase/src/rex.forms/doc/web_form_configuration.rst

 trigger
     :Type: String
     :Constraints: Required
-    :Description: This property specifies an expression (syntax TBD) that, when it evaluates to a truthy value, will then cause the `action` specified in this `Event Object`_ to execute.
+    :Description: This property specifies a REXL expression that, when it evaluates to a truthy value, will then cause the ``action`` specified in this `Event Object`_ to execute.

 action